 Spey casting for trout is different, it’s fun and it’s incredibly effective.
 There’s nothing like feeling a hard-hitting strike on a micro spey fly rod.
 With a trout spey setup, you can reach across rivers and swing flies into otherwise hard-to-reach places.

 Spey casting was developed on, and named for, the River Spey in Scotland during the 1800s.
 While the equipment has changed, the excitement of landing a big salmon or a steelhead on a spey rod certainly has not.

 Don’t let the opportunity pass you by.
 Whether you’re a spey-casting veteran or completely new to two-handed techniques, stay sharp and practice your casts for that next trip to steelhead country.
 Don’t wait to experience the Deschutes in Oregon, the Great Lakes tributaries, British Columbia, Alaska or even Patagonia.
 Near and far, there are plenty of opportunities for adventure.
 Get out there and experience it.

 3. It Will Make You a Better Angler

 Spey casting opens up new opportunities.
-Whether you are swinging for cutthroat in the central Rockies, or landing a giant sea run brown trout, spey casting will teach you new techniques and broaden your fly fishing skills.
+Whether you are swinging for rainbows in the central Rockies, or landing a giant sea run brown trout, spey casting will teach you new techniques and broaden your fly fishing skills.